amolsood/notes/AWS/IAM/Highlights.md

 - IAM is universal (Global, not region specific)
 - No permission are granted initially when a new user is created
+- AWS Security Token Service (AWS STS) is the service that you can use to create and provide trusted users with temporary security credentials that can control access to your AWS resources. https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html

 ## [CheatSheet](https://tutorialsdojo.com/aws-identity-and-access-management-iam/#validate-your-knowledge)